-The U.S. has long been plagued by a terrifying horde of invasive species, from killer bees to pythons.
-But the harmless-looking Asian carp is a troubling sign that the worst may be yet to come.
+The U.S. has long been plagued by a terrifying horde of invasive species, but Asian carp may be the worst.

 On top of it, there's still limited information about their impact, meaning alarming news about their effect could arrive in coming years.